PipkinPollywog/solinia-docs/content/en/docs/Races/Aerindal.md

 The Aerindal capital was a vast open city surrounded by an beautifully crafted and engraved walls.
 Its palace layed at its center and soured high into the sky as a symbol of their devotion to the Sky.

-# Zephyrs Origin as an Aerindal
+#### The Goddess Zephyrs Origins and the altering of Aerindal destiny

 During the last days of the Aerindal, a young girl named Zephyr journeyed with some heroes to a place at the very top of the world known as the Anchor.
 It was here that she met with the last the female Dal named Solinia.
 It is said that during her time here, she and others of the party, were elevated to rule as the Elemental Pantheon.
 Over time, the treachery of Daezulus and the Oshira resulted in Zephyrs murder and the weakening of the Elemental Pantheon.